Peripli/service-manager/docs/usage/walkthrough.md

 # Walkthrough

 To follow the walkthrough you need to have Service Manager running either on CloudFoundry or on Kubernetes.
-Also you need the Service Broker Proxies for Kubernetes and/or CloudFoundry as well as the `smctl cli`.
-Please follow the [installation instructions](https://github.com/Peripli/service-manager/blob/rework-docs/docs/install/README.md) if you don't already have the needed components.
+Also you need the Service Broker Proxies for Kubernetes and/or CloudFoundry as well as the `smctl` command line tool.
+Please follow the [installation instructions](https://github.com/Peripli/service-manager/blob/master/docs/install/README.md) if you don't already have the needed components.

 This walkthrough uses the following setup:
 - Service Manager running on [minikube](https://github.com/kubernetes/minikube)